scignscape/Rinc-XOA/README.md

 or Dryad &mdash; often linked to publications via &ldquo;Data Availability&rdquo; or &ldquo;Supplemental Materials&rdquo; sections on articles&rsquo; landing pages (which also have abstracts, bibliographies, and so forth).
 There is no such thing as a &ldquo;dataset processing charge&rdquo;.
 Nonetheless,
 $\color{#a65450}\mathrm{ERO}\color{black}\textsf{s}$ are most productive when they include complete version of associated research articles &mdash; both in human-readable (e.g., $\color{#a65450}\mathrm{PDF}$) and machine-readable (e.g., $\color{#a65450}\mathrm{JATS}$
 $\color{#a65450}\mathrm{XML}$) formats, which requires that the entire package be governed by a
-$\color{#a65450}\mathrm{DiamondOA}$ licence.
+$\color{#a65450}\mathrm{DiamondOA}$ license.
 Moreover, aggregating disparate dataset materials into an overarching Research Application requires additional programming that could potentially be supported by
 $\color{#a65450}\mathrm{DiamondOA}$ funds or similar initiatives.
 In short, the $\color{#a65450}\mathrm{ERO}$ and
 $\color{#a65450}\mathrm{DiamondOA}$ paradigms are sufficiently interrelated/overlapping that each may help promote the other.